jdhenke/pad/README.md

 ## Running on AWS

-Email us to get our identity files and put them in `./keys/`.
-Then run:
+Email us to get our identity files and put them in `./keys/`. `chmod 600 ./keys/*.pem`, then run:

 ```bash
 ./driver configs/aws3.json